-It's that easy to rate growth stocks using the magic formula of the two stock market legends.
+The Graham Dodd Formula rates growth stocks by using the magic formula of two stock market legends!
 Benjamin Graham was the tutor of Warren Buffet and was the inventor of fundamental securities analysis.
 He created the basis for the value approach, which invests in stocks that are worth more than they currently cost.
 For this purpose, Graham and Dodd presented a valuation method as early as 1962, which uses a formula to determine the approximate true value of a stock.
 Follow in the footsteps of stock market legends in this simple Graham Dodd calculator and try out the valuation approach from the 1962 book Security Analysis by Benjamin Graham and David L. Dodd.

 Graham worked hard to develop a formula that would simplify stock valuation.
 He also presents his valuation formulas in Benjamin Graham's classic book "The Intelligent Investor".
 Graham calls fair value "intrinsic value".